Tree Removal Cost Calculator will accurately estimate the costs associated with cutting and removing trees, as well as grinding down the stumps.

 However there are many companies specializing in cutting and removing trees, shrubs, etc., as well as grinding and/or removing stumps.

-How to use this Tree Removal Calculator correctly, to get accurate cost estimate:
+How to use this Tree Removal Calculator correctly, to get accurate cost estimate

 1) Enter total number of trees you need to cut/remove.

-2) ** Enter number of trees which are NEAR A STRUCTURE (within 5-10 feet) or driveways, decks or septic system, etc. These trees cannot be dropped to the ground, and each chung needs to be lowered down from crate, to avoid property damage!
+2) ** Enter number of trees which are NEAR A STRUCTURE (within 5-10 feet) or driveways, decks or septic system, etc. These trees cannot be dropped to the ground, and each chunk needs to be lowered down from crate, to avoid property damage!
 Thus, cost to remove these trees is higher.

 3) Enter average diameter of your trees.
 If you have a 40 inch tree and 10 inch tree, average would be 25 inches.
 This number is net critical, but still important for accurate cost estimating.

 4) Select if you want to grind down the stumps, after trees are cut and removed.
 If yes, enter number of stumps to be grounded.
 Most tree companies grind stumps.